 I simply went on the company’s social channels to find a video on how to use the kit and it literally took me all of 10 minutes to scrub them clean.
 (The soles were actually white again!)
 Then I washed them in my washer and set them out to dry in the sun.
 A couple hours later I fell in love with my sneakers all over again.

-You may also like to read more of Carol’s fashion and DIY posts like 5 Best Investment Shoes for Women Over 40 and DIY: Turn Your Old Dusty Designer Handbag Into Something You’re Proud To Carry.
+You may also like to read more of Carol’s fashion and DIY posts like DIY Wallet On A Chain: Easy How To Make It Video and DIY: Turn Your Old Dusty Designer Handbag Into Something You’re Proud To Carry.